Skip to content

 Application Insights Setup

-Prerequisites: - Azure subscription with Application Insights resource - Copilot Studio Premium license (per-agent telemetry configuration) - Application Insights connection string
+Prerequisites: - Azure subscription with Application Insights resource - Copilot Studio license that supports generative agents (Application Insights configuration is part of the Generative AI advanced settings; not gated on a specific Premium SKU per current Microsoft Learn) - Application Insights connection string

 Configuration per Agent: